-- Mental capacity must be assessed on a case-by-case basis and cannot be assumed based only 4.3.2 on the person suffering a particular medical condition.
-Furthermore, a person's lack of mental capacity cannot be based only on his: - · age; - appearance this covers all aspects of the way a person looks.
-It includes the physical characteristics of certain conditions (for example, features linked to Down's syndrome or muscle spasms caused by cerebral palsy) as well as aspects of appearance like dressing or state of cleanliness; - condition this includes physical disabilities, intellectual disabilities, age-related illnesses or temporary conditions such as drunkenness; or - aspect of behaviour this may include behaviour that appears unusual to others, for example, rocking back and forth, talking to oneself or inappropriate laughing.
+- 4.3.2 Mental capacity must be assessed on a case-by-case basis and cannot be assumed based only on the person suffering a particular medical condition.
+Furthermore, a person's lack of mental capacity cannot be based only on his: - · age; - appearance this includes the physical characteristics of certain conditions (for example, features linked to Down syndrome or muscle spasms caused by cerebral palsy) as well as aspects of appearance like dressing or state of cleanliness; - condition this includes physical disabilities, intellectual disabilities, age-related illnesses or temporary conditions such as drunkenness; or - behaviour this may include behaviour that appears unusual to others, for example, rocking back and forth, talking to oneself or inappropriate laughing.
 It also includes extroverted behaviour, for example, shouting and gesticulating, and withdrawn behaviour, for example, refusing to speak or avoiding eye contact (section 4(3) Mental Capacity Act).